Lumpina/Demo/README.md

-# Demo
+# Demo repository
-Demo Open Source Energy System Modeling
+This is a demo for Open Source Energy System Modeling course at TU Wien.